Rijksmuseum/rijksmuseum.github.io/index.md

 {% endhighlight %}

-## Collectie details
+## Collection details
-`GET /api/[culture]/collection/[object-number]` geeft meer details van een werk.
-Het object-number kan in /api/[culture]/collection gevonden worden.
+`GET /api/[culture]/collection/[object-number]` gives more details of a work.
+The object number can be found in the results given in /api/[culture]/collection.

 <table>
   <thead>